Improved Analysis of Score-based Generative Modeling: User-Friendly Bounds under Minimal Smoothness Assumptions: Main Results

-\end{theorem} \begin{remark}\ \begin{itemize} \item The technical condition \eqref{condition} is required for the change-of-measure argument in Lemma \ref{noLip}. \item All the bounds in Theorem \ref{general} are written in term of $G_T$ and $G_\delta$ for the convenience of comparison since the two quantities will not be changed by time rescaling: $G_T$ is essential in the convergence of forward process and $G_\delta$ determines the noise-level of perturbation caused by early stopping.
-Note $G_T\asymp T$ in both cases. \item By rescaling time, choosing a constant variance function $g\equiv 1$ and exponentially decreasing step size is equivalent to choosing $g$ to be exponential and choosing a constant step size.
-We state the theorem with constant $g$ for convenience (with an exponential choice of $g$, we would only reach the data distribution $P$ at time $t=-\infty$).
+\begin{remark} \begin{itemize} \item The technical condition \eqref{condition} is required for the change-of-measure argument in Lemma \ref{noLip}. \item By rescaling time, choosing constant variance function $g\equiv 1$ and exponentially decreasing step size is equivalent to choosing exponential $g$ and constant step size.
+We state the theorem with constant $g$ for convenience (with an exponential choice of $g$, we would only reach the data distribution $P$ at time $t=-\infty$). \end{itemize} \end{remark}